Update you browser

 Based on the CLIMAVORE research, the RCA needs to consider how we approach the new seasons of climate change through our catering.

-• Within six months of the contract start date, developing and implementing a robust Catering Sustainability Plan, which can be implemented from day one of the new contract period and clearly measured against the Customer’s wider sustainability objectives
+• Within three months of the contract start date, developing and implementing a robust Catering Sustainability Plan, which can be implemented from day one of the new contract period and clearly measured against the Customer’s wider sustainability objectives.

 Monitoring and reporting